What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 • vomiting.

-As a result of violations of the vagus nerve, cardiac arrest and, accordingly, death are possible.
+As a result of disturbances in the functioning of the vagus nerve, cardiac arrest and, accordingly, death can occur.

-Everything about the vagus nerve: where is it located, its anatomy, functions, possible violations and methods of treatment:
+Everything about the vagus nerve: where it is located, its anatomy, functions, possible violations and treatment methods:

 Anatomy and functions of the branches of the vagus nerve

-Vagus nerve disorders can occur for a variety of reasons.
+Disturbances in the functioning of the vagus nerve can occur for many reasons.
 The most common:

 Establishing diagnosis